Tel Tsafit – The Philistine City of Gat

 Touring Gat / Tel Tsafit

-Tel Tsafit is in in the western part of the Judean lowlands, close to the international coastal trade route (today’s highway 6).
-A trail rom Even Menachem reaches its northern base, where a cultic center and a gate were uncovered.
+Tel Tsafit is in the western part of the Judean lowlands, close to the international coastal trade route (today’s Highway 6).
+A trail from Even Menachem reaches its northern base, where archaeologists found a Philistine cultic center and a gate.
 A hike to the site’s summit provides stunning views of the coastal plain.
-It is also a good spot to read and contemplate on Gat’s significant role in the Biblical times.

-A tour of the site can be combined in a guided day tour in the Judean Foothills (the Shephelah).
+A site tour can be combined with a guided day tour in the Judean Foothills (the Shephelah).